grimmtheory/c3/rap/README.md

 1) ArchEmail, ArchApprovalAmount
 2) MgrEmail, MgrApprovalAmount
 3) DirEmail, DirApprovalAmount
-4) VPName, VPEmail
+4) VPName, VPEmail, VPApprovalAmount
-5) RAPEmail, RAPLogin, RAPPass
+5) RAPEmail, RAPUser, RAPLogin, RAPPass
-6) Pop3Server, SMTPServer
+6) Pop3Server, IMAPServer, SMTPServer
-7) Today

-The service uses several native CloudCenter environment variables:
+The service uses several native CloudCenter environment variables, e.g.:

 1) AppName (from cliqrAppName)
 2) RequestUserName (from launchUserName)
 3) DepEnv (from CliqrDepEnvName)

-The flow of the service can be seen here https://github.com/datacenter/cloudcenter-content/tree/master/services/rap/approval-flow.jpg, but the basic process is as follows:
+The flow of the service can be seen here https://github.com/grimmtheory/c3/blob/master/rap/tmp/approval-flow.jpg, but the basic process is as follows:

 1) Create Variables
 2) Check if approval is required, if not exit 0, if so then